 - 1 oz Campari

-- Garnish with a lemon curl, expressing the oils onto the surface of the drink when peeling.
+Garnish with a lemon peel, expressing the oils onto the surface of the drink when peeling.